Your clinical placements are opportunities to expand and consolidate your knowledge and skills in preparation for your

 - Your shoes must be clean, sturdy, non-slip sole and have enclosed toes.

 - Pay attention to personal grooming as these are potential health and safety risks:

 - Tie back long hair securely.

 - Ensure your nails are clean, natural and trimmed short.
 Artificial nails or nail polish are generally not acceptable as they are a risk spread of microorganisms and infectious agents.
 Long nails are also a skin tear risk for patients with fragile skin.

 - Ensure you are compliant with relevant organisational policy about facial or body piercings.

 - Be mindful of patient privacy and confidentiality.

 - Review the Nursing and Midwifery Board’s ‘Social media: How to meet your obligations under the National Law’ guidance and ANMF’s ‘Use of social media and online networking’ guidelines before your placement.
-It doesn’t matter if your privacy settings are set high, your posts may be forwarded, potentially leaving you responsible for damage caused by such content.
+It doesn’t matter if your privacy settings are set high, your posts may be screenshot and forwarded, potentially leaving you responsible for damage caused by such content.